luisdelarosa/Aphid/README.md

 ## Setup your project to use Aphid

-1. On Linux, install OpenSSL (if not already installed):
+1. On Linux, install OpenSSL and libssl-dev (if not already installed):

     ```bash
-    sudo apt-get install openssl
+    sudo apt-get install openssl libssl-dev
     ```

 2. In Package.swift, add Aphid as a dependency for your project.